Eddy water descaler - home pageEddy magnetic descaler - FAQEddy descaler customer testimonialsPrice of Eddy hard water descaler

-Using a common water softener
+Using a water softener

 Up to, and maybe over, 60% of British homes receive what is called hard water.
 This is water that contains an excess of minerals.
 The build up and presence of these minerals is not at all hazardous to your health, but it can cause other problems for you.